 The Foundation Is Accepting Applications for Five $1000 Scholarships

-(Columbus, Ohio) (3-25-22) The Agriculture Education Foundation is accepting applications for five $1,000 scholarships to be issued to college students enrolling in Ohio’s agriculture educator programs for the fall semester 2022.
+(Columbus, Ohio) (10-26-22) The Agriculture Education Foundation is accepting applications for five $1,000 scholarships to be issued to college students enrolling in Ohio’s agriculture educator programs for the spring semester 2023.

-This opportunity is open to any student who meets the minimum qualifications and is enrolled or planning to enroll in an agriculture teaching major or 4-H extension major at any of Ohio’s three Universities offering these programs, another two year or four-year school in Ohio offering a two plus two programs or another pathway to become an agriculture teacher or extension educator.
+This opportunity is open to any student who meets the minimum qualifications and is enrolled or planning to enroll in an agriculture teaching major or 4-H extension major at any of Ohio’s three Universities offering these programs or another two year or four-year school in Ohio offering a two plus two program or another pathway to become an agriculture teacher or extension educator.

-Applicants must have application materials submitted no later than April 25, 2022, 5pm.
-Funds for the fall semester 2022 will be available through the institution.
+Applicants must have application materials submitted no later than November 28, 2022, 5pm.
+Awards will be made no later than December 15, 2022.
+Funds for the spring semester 2023 will be available through the institution by December 24, 2022.
 Official application documents and requirements are available at www.agised.org.